Remote Debugging Java Apps with IntelliJ

 java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005 -jar myapp.jar

-Here’s a quick breakdown of what each parameter does:
+Here’s a high-level breakdown of what each parameter does:

 -agentlib:jdwp- Loads the JDWP agent library for debuggingtransport=dt_socket- Uses socket transport for the debug connection (the standard approach)server=y- Configures the JVM to listen for debugger connections rather than connecting out to a debuggersuspend=n- Starts the application immediately without waiting for a debugger to attach.
 Usesuspend=yif you need to debug startup codeaddress=*:5005- Binds to all network interfaces on port 5005.
 You can specify a specific IP address or hostname instead of*

-For older Java versions (Java 8 and earlier), you might see the older syntax:
+For older Java versions (Java 8 and earlier, so I hope you won’t see this), you might see the older syntax:

 java -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 -jar myapp.jar